What motivates you to write?

 Do you offer consultancy or coaching services?

 I prefer not to.
 I have already retired with respectable passive income streams from my investments to finance my desired lifestyle.
-Moreover, I treasure my freedom and have decided not to sell my time for more money.
+Moreover, I treasure my freedom and don't wish to sell my time for more money.
 I share everything I know in my books.
-Hence, reading my book is the closest substitute to being personally mentored by me.
+Hence, reading my book becomes the closest substitute to being personally mentored by me.

 What must I do today to improve my financial condition?